At last, this Afghan is finished!

 Sure to renew any old sofa this spring.
 And just in time for the spring sale at Craft Corner.

-Eunice reveled in her accomplishment as she added the newly finished afghan to her treasure trunk.
-She had been crocheting afghans all winter, many different designs, some shawls too, but all for the Craft Corner sale.
+Eunice reveled in her accomplishment as she added another Afghan to the antique storage trunk.
+She had been crocheting Afghans all winter, many different designs, some shawls too, but all for the Craft Corner sale.
 And all the proceeds would go to the Youth Summer Camp at her church.

 Craft Corner was beautifully landscaped with evergreen trees and bright pink flowering myrtle trees nestled among large oak and willow trees.
 Food vendors, artists, pottery workers, quilters, and craftsman came at various times of the year to sell their goods.
-Park benches placed in cedar mulch provided a refreshing place to rest, perhaps to enjoy a meal from one of the food vendors.
+Park benches placed in cedar mulch provided a refreshing place to rest, or perhaps to enjoy a meal from one of the food vendors.

 A short time later the owner had a heart attack and almost died.
 While recovering he began to worry.
 What if he had died and gone to hell.
-So he began to search for spiritual truths in a Bible someone had brought to him while in the hospital.
+So, he began to search for spiritual truths in a Bible that someone had brought to him while in the hospital.
 He discovered that faith in Jesus is the only way to heaven.
 He repented of his lifestyle and corruption of others.
 He torn down the bar.
 Gave scholarships to his employees to get training for good jobs.
-Transformed the lot into Craft Corner.
+Then transformed the lot into Craft Corner.
 And because of the owner’s life transformation, many of his former employees also became believers in Jesus.

 “…anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun!”
-2 Corinthians 5:17

 This story is a fictionalization.
 Any mention of historical events, people and places are used fictitiously and any likeness to actual events, places or persons, living or dead, is entirely coincidental.